-I’m in the process of editing my Back Matter page and resubmitting to Lee and Low.
+I’m in the process of editing my Back Matter page and resubmitting it to Lee and Low.
 Here’s my 4th draft:

 Sumo Joe Back Matter

 Sumo comes from the ancient Japanese religion, Shinto, which dates back to the eighth century.
 Described as “the way of the gods,” Shinto centers around the belief in the sacred power, kami, of animate and inanimate things.
-Kami are benevolent spiritual elements that exist in nature and ones’ ancestors, and bring good luck if treated respectfully.
+Kami are benevolent spiritual elements that exist in nature and ones’ ancestors and bring good luck if treated respectfully.
 The Shinto religion makes use of rituals that enable humans to communicate with kami.
 These rituals include sumo competitions, as well as music, poetry, dance, and drama performances.

 While sumo began as a Shinto ritual, it changed over time encompassing both an art and a sport.
-In the beginning, sumo matches were held at Shinto shrines in dedication of the gods in hopes of a good harvest.
-Over the centuries, sumo shifted from a religious ritual to an important military art.
+In the beginning, sumo matches were held at Shinto shrines in the dedication of the gods in hopes of a good harvest.
+Over the centuries, sumo shifted from a religious ritual to important military art.
 When the civil wars of Japan ended in 1603, sumo shifted again to a formalized sport for the benefit of the gods.
 Today sumo tournaments raise money for the construction and repair of Shinto temples and shrines.

 While there were instances during the long evolution of sumo that included women competing in the ring, sumo has always traditionally been considered a male sport.
 Women are not allowed to touch the dohyo (ring) once it has been purified.
 In earlier times, women were not even allowed to watch sumo matches!

-The rules of sumo are simple: two sumo wrestlers compete in a fifteen foot round ring (dohyo).
-Using any of seventy sumo techniques that include pushing, shoving, slapping, throwing, tripping or grappling, the sumo wrestler that knocks his opponent down or out of the ring wins.
+The rules of sumo are simple: two sumo wrestlers compete in a fifteen-foot round ring (dohyo).
+Using any of seventy sumo techniques that include pushing, shoving, slapping, throwing, tripping, or grappling, the sumo wrestler that knocks his opponent down or out of the ring wins.

 While sumo wrestlers are known for their great size, there are no weight divisions.
 Wrestlers can weigh more than five hundred pounds, though there is a minimum weight of 165 pounds and a height requirement of at least five feet, six inches.
 And while size is an advantage in sumo, there are successful champions who weigh much less than their opponents, as strategy, agility, grappling skill, and quickness all contribute to a sumo wrestler’s success.